On dual groups of symmetric varieties and distinguished representations of $p$-adic groups: Dual groups

-Now, we assume $G$ is a connected reductive group split over our local nonarchimedean field $F$ and $\theta$ an $F$-involution on $G$.
+Now, we assume $G$ is a connected reductive group split over our nonarchimedean local field $F$ and $\theta$ an $F$-involution on $G$.
 We let $H$ be the $\theta$-fixed points of $G$, so that $X:=H\backslash G$ is a symmetric variety.
+Let $T\subseteq G$ be a maximal split torus and set